jlr84/shn/README.md

 sudo apt-get install bridge-utils
 ```

-Configure your network interfaces (this is what I used successfully:)
+Configure your network interfaces (this is what I used successfully):
 ```
 $ sudo vi /etc/network/interfaces
 auto lo enp0s25